fsxfreak/esys-pbi/README.md

   ```/usr/local/include/tet```

 ## Device Management
- *look at the device manager to find the appropriate COM port.
+ * look at the device manager to find the appropriate COM port.
 Change the port number for your device in 'capture_bci.py', line 21.

+ ## Changing parameters of live-streaming signal display
+  1. Editing the frequency at which display updates streaming data: see line 92 to change the number of samples (given a particular sammpling frequency) to be displayed before graph updates.
+  2. Editing the window of display for live-streaming data: see line 104 to change the number of samples (given a particular sammpling frequency) to be shown on the graph during a particular viewing window.
+  3. Changing the y-axis limits on the display: see line 99.
+The first parameter sets the lowest y-limit and the second parameter sets the highest y-limit.
+  4. Changing the x and y-axes labels on the display: see lines 60-62.
+  5. Changing the set of data to be graphed on the display: see line 88.
+The channel holding the data that is desired to be graphed should be passed into the 'abs()' function. (ex: currently, the desired EEG data to be graphed is stored in 'self.sample[3]', which has been divided by 1000 to scale values to mV.)

+   * reference code: all graphing instructions can be found in graph_matplotlib.py, lines 73-109 and 57-63.

 ## Changing Parameters of fixation
 All changes to the fixation parameters can be done in the ```test.yaml``` file.